mojones/blobsplorer/README.md

 Clicking the “Download as SVG” button will generate a copy of the plot in SVG format, which you can open scalar vector drawing package for further processing.

 Once the data have been loaded and displayed, groups of contigs can be defined by drawing ellipses on the plot.
 To draw an ellipse, clicks once on the plot to define the center, then move the cursor to define the shape of the ellipse.
 Then click a second time, and move the cursor to define the rotation of the ellipse.
 Clicking for the third and final time on the plot completes the definition of the ellipse.
-Defining ellipses in this way is not a very intuitive interface, but it's the best one I could come up with using very limited knowledge of geometry :-)
+Defining ellipses in this way is not a very intuitive interface, but it's the best one I could come up with using my very limited knowledge of geometry :-)

 Multiple ellipses can be drawn in this way to define a set of contigs.
 Clicking the “Highlight selected” button will confirm the selection visually by shading the selected contigs in red, while clicking the “download contig ids” button will generate a text file containing the identifiers of the selected contigs which can be downloaded for further processing - for example, to extract contigs with matching ids for re-assembly.